 We can gripe about the shortcomings of streaming services all day, but the one thing that bothers me the most is the skip button.
 That little rectangle that flashes in the corner of the screen whenever an episode starts is like a personal affront.
-Yes, the lack of classics and silents in their offering is downright philistine.
+Yes, the lack of cult classic movies and silents in their offering is downright philistine.
 The recommendation algorithms are so clueless that they are an endless source of humor.
 Yet, those are abstract limitations.
 They exist in the ether with no visual manifestation.
 The skip button is right there, in your face, telling you to jump right into the action leaving credits behind.

 Why does it bother me at all?
 Perhaps it is a matter of finding them familiar.
 I grew up watching old-timey television when you had to watch series in weekly installments, one episode at a time.
 In the United States, the syndicated Twilight Zone marathon on New Year's Day was the closest thing to the contemporary practice of binging.
 And even then, you could fast-forward the credits.
 And who would want to miss the intoxicating, creepy musical theme?

 Opening credit sequences have a practical purpose.
 They serve as a buffer, separating your real-life from the make-believe world you are about to enter.
 They set the mood for the program to come.
 I feel my mind reset when they work their magic.
 Even if they may be a contractual necessity and a structural convention in film production, they can function as a form of artistic expression by themselves.
 Gone are the days of a montage of disconnected shots from a handful of episodes with plain text invoking cast and crew - shout out to Glen A. Larson! -.

 By the mid-90s, opening credit sequences were shrinking almost to a minimal title card.
 It was necessary to give more airtime to advertising.
 The trend continues for shows produced to air on broadcast TV, but original series premiering on cable and streaming services favor memorable introductions.